vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 The class guide is 14 pages long, including a cover page (this blog post overlaps quite a bit with the class guide).

+### What aspects of the Chris Voss MasterClass session does my review cover?

+By and large, I do not discuss the session separately; I mostly only mention ideas in the session that are *not* in the regular MasterClass.
+Also, I consumed the session and added information about it well after writing the original post, and have relatively limited time.

+The session includes a lot of demonstrations involving Voss's colleagues at The Black Swan Group (Brandon Voss, Derek Gaunt, and Sandy Hein).
+I don't discuss any of the demonstrations individually (though I found them very useful to watch!) and I mainly cover only the insights from the.

 ### Are there other ways of watching the MasterClass without paying the subscription fee?

-You can sign up and cancel within 30 days to get a full refund.
+You can sign up and cancel within 30 days to get a full refund (however, you should check if this option is available when you sign up, as MasterClass may change its policies on this front).
 This gives you enough time to consume the Chris Voss MasterClass.

 You may be able to sign up for a free week; however, I'm not sure what subset of the videos in the MasterClass are available.
 More details